How boundaries can help you navigate Christmas (or any holiday)

 Say no when you need to

-Sometimes the best thing you can do is say no and recognise that just because someone has expectations of you, it doesn’t mean you have to fulfill them.
+Sometimes the best thing you can do is say no and recognise that just because someone has expectations, it doesn’t mean you have to fulfill them.
 It’s okay to politely decline and say no. You could try something like:

 “I/we really appreciate the invite but we have other plans.
 How about we catch-up in the new year/some other time?”

 You don’t have to make excuses or explain yourself.
 Just a simple ‘we can’t make it but thank you’ will do the job.
-Initially, you might feel some guilt but better that than seething with resentment over Christmas lunch.
-It’s your Christmas too after all.
+You might feel some guilt initially but better that than seething with resentment over Christmas lunch.
+It’s your Christmas too after all!

 Set an intention